jdobaj/BasicCppCiCd/docker/AH/README.md

 }
 ```

-3. Manage docker as non-root user
+3. Manage docker as non-root user.
+Attention, this is a security risk and should only be done during development.

 ```shell
 sudo groupadd docker